Vineet012004/GenAI-Powered-ChatBot/README.md

--> This is a lightweight AI-powered customer support chatbot built using LangChain, Streamlit, and TinyLLaMA via Ollama. -> The chatbot understands natural language queries and responds with helpful answers in real-time through an interactive and user-friendly web interface.
+-> This is a lightweight AI-powered customer support chatbot built using LangChain, Streamlit, and LLama3 via Ollama. -> The chatbot understands natural language queries and responds with helpful answers in real-time through an interactive and user-friendly web interface.